Human Structures Vancouver

 Weight: 2,560 kg (5,644 lbs)

-This sculpture, comprised of a series of brightly-coloured interconnected figures, conveys a sense of universal connectivity.
+Composed of a series of brightly-coloured interconnected figures, this sculpture conveys a sense of universal connectivity.
 The distinctive shape of the galvanized steel plates refers to pixels, the base unit of computer imagery, and comments on the structural connections in our digital world.

 For Borofsky, the organic, modular structure of Human Structures Vancouver suggests an ongoing process of building and learning.
 In the artist’s own words, “we are all constantly in a process of connecting together to build our world. . . .
 Humans use structures to build our world, with not only architectural but psychological and philosophical structures.”